-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper Ad Non- targeted/broad N/A N/A 2 Public Meeting Minorities The first public meeting was held during a town hall meeting centered around affordable housing.
-There were 32 people in attendance. we were able to present and receive ideas for inclusion in the Annual Plan.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper Ad Non- targeted/broad community N/A N/A N/A 2 Public Meeting Minorities The first public meeting was held May 15, 2025, during a town hall meeting centered around affordable housing.
+There were 312 people in attendance.
+We were able to present and receive ideas for inclusion in the Annual Plan.
 Those in attendance approved of the City continuing to focus its efforts on housing rehabilitation and preserving affordable housing units.
 It was commented that the City consider providing funding for emergency rental assistance.
 N/A